Westfield School at Berrington Hall

 As part of the Berrington Garden Project we are inviting different groups throughout the community to come and join us and enjoy the gardens and pleasure grounds in their own way.
-We have recently been joined by the Westfield School and here's what they got up to.
+We have recently been joined by Westfield School, who are based in Leominster.

 Originally designed by ‘Capability’ Brown just over two hundred years ago, Berrington’s garden and pleasure grounds form part of Brown’s final landscape masterpiece.

 We’ve embarked on an ambitious conservation project to restore Brown’s final design, but we also want to ensure the space remains relevant and accessible for all; a 21st century vision for an 18th century garden.